Transcribe.so vs YouLearn: Which Turns YouTube Videos Into Notes Better?

 Is it free?

 YouLearn has free tiers.
-Transcribe.so uses pay-per-minute pricing.
+Transcribe.so uses flat unlimited pricing (premium models pay-as-you-go).
 For ongoing long-form study, the cost is usually small relative to the time saved scrubbing.

 Stop scrolling timelines.
 Paste a YouTube link or upload a recording at transcribe.so, ask a question, and jump to the exact answer.